TA-survivors/APEX/README.md

 - Responsive UI for desktop and mobile

 ### Recommendations/Related Products
-- Displays all realted products
+- Displays all related products
 - Click on image and modal opens to compare current product
 - Click on a recommend image and redirects the page to that product
 - Add current product to favorites